FuelLabs/fuel-specs/specs/vm/instruction_set.md

 - The memory range `MEM[$rA, 32]`  does not pass [ownership check](./main.md#ownership)
 - `$rC > MEM_MAX_ACCESS_SIZE`

-## Transaction Access Opcodes
+## Transaction Access Instructions

-All these opcodes advance the program counter `$pc` by `4` after performing their operation.
+All these instructions advance the program counter `$pc` by `4` after performing their operation.

 ### XIL: Transaction input length